 The truth is that you do not technically need fins to snorkel, but they provide far more advantages to wearing them than if you don’t wear them.
 You are going to be able to put in less energy, but you will be able to swim further and faster than if you were not wearing them.
 Fins are also going to help you dive vertically so you can get to deeper waters at a quicker speed.
 They are also great to protect your feet from rocks or marine life, and fins could possibly save your life if you run into rough waters.

 Even if you have your own snorkel equipment that you love, it is still worth the extra money to rent some fins from a local shop.
 Fins come in a variety of shapes and sizes.
 Most people hate fins because they were not wearing a pair that suited their feet.
 If you are more of an avid snorkeler, or you are looking to spend as much time as you can in deeper waters, a nice pair of fins that are fitted to your body and swim style is worth the additional investment.
 Fitted socks worn under the fins can also help.
+You can also choose fins that can be worn with water shoes (more on that.)

 Is It Better To Use a Boat or Not?